Integrating infinitesimal (super) actions: Introduction

 The foliation $\foliation$ on $G\times M$ is given by

-and the leaf $L_{(g,m)}$ passing through $(g,x)$ is given by
+and the leaf $L_{(g,x)}$ passing through $(g,x)$ is given by

 In this case the projection $p:G\times M\to G$ restricted to a leaf is not a bijection (not surjective), unless $\lambda=0$.
-Hence this representation $\rho$ cannot be obtained by a left-action of $G$ on $M$, unless $\lambda=0$, in which case it is obtained by the trivial action $\Phi(g,x) = x$.
+Hence this infinitesimal action $\rho$ cannot be integrated to a global left-action of $G$ on $M$ unless $\lambda=0$, in which case it is obtained by the trivial action $\Psi(g,x) = x$.